Muspelheim-Hosting/NourNebula/README.md

 ## File Structure Setup (Tentative)

-Nebula aims to provide users with an information preserving structure for storing files.
+Bifrost aims to provide users with an information preserving structure for storing files.
 The application will use this structure to generate a full distribution.json for HeliosLauncher.
 For coherency, the distribution structure is modularized and encapsulated by a directory pattern.
 These encapsulations will be explained below.
 They can be generated manually or by using the commands documented above.

 ### Distribution Encapsulation